‘Extraordinary’ Missile Defense Test Boosts Israeli, US Confidence in Arrow System

 JERUSALEM, Israel - Historic and unprecedented.
 That’s what the US and Israel are calling the test results of the Arrow 3 Weapon System.

 Israel and the US successfully tested Israel’s Arrow 3 ballistic missile defense system.
-The test that took place over Alaska has been hailed as historic and unprecedented.
+The test that took place over Alaska over the last few weeks, has been hailed as historic and unprecedented.
 It also follows Iran’s test of a medium-range ballistic missile last week.

 The US Ambassador to Israel David Friedman joined Israeli Prime Minister Benjamin Netanyahu at the weekly cabinet meeting to talk about what Netanyahu called the “three pioneering secret experiments” over recent weeks.